 Labeling your products

 Labeling your units accurately is a huge timesaver in this process.
-It can help you figure out how much of each product you need to deduct faster, as well as help you spot in any errors in your process.
+It can help you figure out how much of each product you need to deduct faster, as well as help you spot any errors in your process.

 For example, take a look at these two products: